rdkcentral/rdkb-halif-fwupgrade/docs/pages/FirmwareManagementhalSpec.md

 ## Logging and debugging requirements

-The component is should log all the error and critical informative messages, preferably using printf, syslog which helps to debug/triage the issues and understand the functional flow of the system.
+The Firmware Management HAL component is required to record all errors and critical informative messages to aid in identifying, debugging, and understanding the functional flow of the system.
+Logging should be implemented using the `syslog` method, as it provides robust logging capabilities suited for system-level software.
+The use of printf is discouraged unless syslog is not available.

-The logging should be consistent across all HAL components.

-If the vendor is going to log then it has to be logged in `xxx_vendor_hal.log` file name which can be placed in `/rdklogs/logs/` or `/var/tmp/` directory.

-Logging should be defined with log levels as per Linux standard logging.
+All HAL components must adhere to a consistent logging process.
+When logging is necessary, it should be performed into the `fwupgrade_vendor_hal.log` file, which is located in either the `/var/tmp/` or `/rdklogs/logs/` directories.

+Logs must be categorized according to the following log levels, as defined by the Linux standard logging system, listed here in descending order of severity:

+- **FATAL:** Critical conditions, typically indicating system crashes or severe failures that require immediate attention.
+- **ERROR:** Non-fatal error conditions that nonetheless significantly impede normal operation.
+- **WARNING:** Potentially harmful situations that do not yet represent errors.
+- **NOTICE:** Important but not error-level events.
+- **INFO:** General informational messages that highlight system operations.
+- **DEBUG:** Detailed information typically useful only when diagnosing problems.
+- **TRACE:** Very fine-grained logging to trace the internal flow of the system.

+Each log entry should include a timestamp, the log level, and a message describing the event or condition.
+This standard format will facilitate easier parsing and analysis of log files across different vendors and components.

 ## Memory and performance requirements

-The component should not contributing more to memory and CPU utilization while performing normal operations and commensurate with the operation required.
+The component should be designed for efficiency, minimizing its impact on system resources during normal operation.
+Resource utilization (e.g., CPU, memory) should be proportional to the specific task being performed and align with any performance expectations documented in the API specifications.

 ## Quality Control

-Firmware Management HAL implementation should pass checks using any third party tools like `Coverity`, `Black duck`, `Valgrind` etc. without any issue to ensure quality.

-There should not be any memory leaks/corruption introduced by HAL and underneath 3rd party software implementation.
+To ensure the highest quality and reliability, it is strongly recommended that third-party quality assurance tools like `Coverity`, `Black Duck`, and `Valgrind` be employed to thoroughly analyze the implementation.
+The goal is to detect and resolve potential issues such as memory leaks, memory corruption, or other defects before deployment.

+Furthermore, both the HAL wrapper and any third-party software interacting with it must prioritize robust memory management practices.
+This includes meticulous allocation, deallocation, and error handling to guarantee a stable and leak-free operation.

 ## Licensing

-Firmware Management HAL implementation is expected to released under the Apache License 2.0.
+The implementation is expected to released under the Apache License 2.0.

 ## Build Requirements

-The source code should be able to be built under Linux Yocto environment and should be delivered as a shared library named as `libfw_upgrade.so`
+The source code should be capable of, but not be limited to, building under the Yocto distribution environment.
+The recipe should deliver a shared library named as `libfw_upgrade.so`.

 ## Variability Management

-Changes to the interface will be controlled by versioning, vendors will be expected to implement to a fixed version of the interface, and based on SLA agreements move to later versions as demand requires.
+The role of adjusting the interface, guided by versioning, rests solely within architecture requirements.
+Thereafter, vendors are obliged to align their implementation with a designated version of the interface.
+As per Service Level Agreement (SLA) terms, they may transition to newer versions based on demand needs.

 Each API interface will be versioned using [Semantic Versioning 2.0.0](https://semver.org/), the vendor code will comply with a specific version of the interface.